Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/google-tag-manager-client.md

 #### Access amplitude instance

-If you have a Custome HTML tag, you might need to acccess `amplitude` instance in your script tag.
+If you have a Custom HTML tag, you might need to access `amplitude` instance in your script tag.

-##### With defualt Instance Name
+##### With default Instance Name

 ```js
 // For amplitude-js-gtm@3.1.4 and above